BillJr99/Ursinus-CS170-Fall2024/_pages/Assignments/asmt-turtlemaze.md

 3. **Write down and describe the steps you think your turtle would need to make to move from the arrow at the top of the maze to the arrow at the bottom of the maze, without going through any walls.** You can use the `forward`, `right`, and `left` steps to do this.
 Don't worry if you don't get it right - we'll write a program to try out our steps and revise them later!
 Compare your steps with a partner, and discuss until you agree.

 4. Individually, write the code representing each step as a Python program.
 The template code to load the maze is given on the [https://www.pythonclassroom.com/turtle-graphics/turtle-maze](https://www.pythonclassroom.com/turtle-graphics/turtle-maze) website.
 This code loads the maze image onto the screen and puts the turtle in the right place for you to start moving around.
-You will paste this code into your program, and add your steps in under the line that says `# write your code below`.
+You will paste this code into your program, and add your steps in under the line that says `# write your code below`.  **Note that on Mac computers, you may need to change `maze1.png` to `maze1.gif` and save your file as a GIF image instead.
+See me if you need any assistance doing this!**

 5. Run your program.
 Did it work?
 Compare your result with your partner, and decide on any changes you need to make as a pair.
 Then, implement those changes together on one of your projects until you get it right.
 Once you do, go ahead and make the revisions on the other partner's program.

 6. Create a new Python file in the same project, and repeat the process with the mazes in problems 2, 3, and 4.
+Save the maze image as `maze2.png`, `maze3.png`, and `maze4.png`, and update your code to open this file instead of `maze1.png`.

 ### Extra Credit (10%): Generating Your Own Maze